Enhancing Biodiversity Co-Benefits From Nature-Based Solutions

 This report aims to help civil society organizations and actors who are managing or otherwise supporting climate change adaptation and development projects.
 It responds to a critical knowledge gap in designing, operationalizing, and monitoring “biodiversity-positive” NbS.

 It was developed through a review of relevant literature, discussions with experts, and the development and review of case studies.
-A case study document will also accompany this report, providing a “deep dive” into the concepts described herein.
+A case studies document also accompanies this report, providing a “deep dive” into the concepts described herein.

 Furthermore, an e-learning course provides more information and capacity building on the topic of biodiversity and ecosystem-based adaptation (EbA), which is one type of NbS.
 It was developed by IISD and partners and is offered through the SDG Academy.